iamkimyeonju/Game-Theory-with-R/10 - Efficient Mechanisms.md

   - necessitates some inefficiencies in voluntary trade

-  - tension between incentives and efficiency
+  - the tension between incentives and efficiency

 - Have you ever walked away from bargaining even when you initially thought a trade might have been possible?